 Frequently Asked Questions

-What is the American National Standards Institute (ANSI)?
+Who is the American National Standards Institute (ANSI)?
 ANSI.com

 The American National Standards Institute (ANSI) is a private, non-profit organization that administers and coordinates the U.S. voluntary Standards and Conformity Assessment System.
 Founded in 1918, the Institute works in close collaboration with stakeholders from industry and government to identify and develop Standards- and conformance-based solutions to national and global priorities.